⚠️

 To do this simply select the header row and extra rows you want to include, then do the same as shown above; right click, go to Table properties then on the Row tab check Repeat as header row at the top of each page, then click OK.

-Header row and subheading row selected Header row and subheading row repeated over multiple pages
+Table header row and subheading row selected in Word Table header row and subheading row repeated over multiple pages in Word

 Table header rows repeating with unwanted merged cells